Probing $CP$ violation and mass ordering in neutrino oscillations in matter through quantum speed limits: Quantum Speed Limit time of two-flavor neutrino oscillations

-The bipartite entanglement measures quantified in eqns.\,(\ref{42}) and (\ref{43}) are directly associated with two measurable quantities, survival ($P_S$) and oscillation ($P_O$) probabilities, enabling straightforward connections with experimentally determined values of neutrino mixing parameters.
+The bipartite entanglement measures quantified in Eqs.\,(\ref{42}) and (\ref{43}) are directly associated with two measurable quantities, survival ($P_S$) and oscillation ($P_O$) probabilities, enabling straightforward connections with experimentally determined values of neutrino mixing parameters.
 One of the prominent bipartite entanglement measures, concurrence, can be related to $P_S$ and $P_O$ of two-flavor neutrino oscillations as $C(\rho_\alpha(t))=2\sqrt{P_S P_O}$ \cite{Alok:2014gya}.
 This implies $P_S=1-\frac{1}{2}\sqrt{1-C^2(\rho_\alpha(t))}$ and $P_O=\frac{1}{2}\sqrt{1-C^2(\rho_\alpha(t))}$.
-Hence, the entanglement entropy $S_{EE}(\rho_\alpha(t))$, eqn.\,(\ref{42}), can be re-expressed in terms of concurrence as
+Hence, the entanglement entropy $S_{EE}(\rho_\alpha(t))$, Eq.\,(\ref{42}), can be reexpressed in terms of concurrence as

-Since, $P_S>0$ implies $P_O<1$, which in term implies $C(\rho_\alpha(t))\neq0$.
+Since $P_S>0$ implies $P_O<1$, this in term implies $C(\rho_\alpha(t))\neq0$.
 Consequently, $S_{EE}(C(\rho_\alpha(t)))\neq0$.
-Similarly, one can also relate capacity of entanglement, eqn.\,(\ref{43}), as a function of concurrence.
+Similarly, one can also relate capacity of entanglement, Eq.\,(\ref{43}), as a function of concurrence.
 In this vein, various other bipartite entanglement measures, such as Bell's inequality violation, teleportation fidelity, geometric discord, tangle, linear entropy, negativity, among others, have previously been investigated and simplified in terms of two-flavor neutrino survival and oscillation probabilities \cite{Blasone_2009,Alok:2014gya,KumarJha:2020pke}.